ChristopheMineau/DigitalFingerJointJig/README.md

 This project is both a hardware and Software project.
 It is related to woodworking tooling.
 The final goal is to accurately make finger joints of any width, with any blade width.
-(If this sounds chineese to you so far ... you're free to pass your way ...)
+(If this sounds weird to your ears so far ... you're free to pass your way ...)

 The project is fully described on this post on the tooling encyclopaedia homemadetools.net :
 http://www.homemadetools.net/forum/new-kind-digital-finger-joint-jig-63733#post99890